 4. A joint non-thesis AQES degree with a the law school, JD/MS. These students are not generally supported but, there are many spaces available.

-AES program students are advised by the program director.
+Non-Thesis AES program students are advised by the program director.
 The director offers guidance regarding course enrollment, progress toward degree, as well as capstone topics.

 “The Aquatic Environmental Science Professional Masters degree is the first professional track degree in our department.
 We are excited about this degree and about the professional masters degrees program.
 These degrees offer students a non-traditional career path in the expanding opportunities in the geosciences.
 We plan to add professional master’s degrees in geology and meteorology.” — Dr. Lynn Dudley, Former Chair, Department of Earth, Ocean & Atmospheric Science.